yasharth-0910/Img2Txt/README.md

-# Img2Text - AI-Powered Image to Text Converter
+# TextractAI - AI-Powered Image to Text Converter

 ## Overview 📄

-Img2Txt is an advanced AI-powered application designed to convert images into text with high accuracy.
+TextractAI  is an advanced AI-powered application designed to convert images into text with high accuracy.
 Utilizing OCR (Optical Character Recognition) and AI-enhanced text analysis, Img2Txt offers a comprehensive solution for extracting and processing text from images.

 ## Features 🚀